vitar/hwsf/src/index.md

 ## Purpose

-HCS serves as a **diagnostic and theoretical system** for understanding and improving cooperation across all forms of human work — from teams and organizations to partnerships and ecosystems.
+HCS serves as a **diagnostic and theoretical system** for understanding and improving cooperation across all forms of human work — from teams and organizations to partnerships and ecosystems.<br/>
 It does not prescribe methods; instead, it offers a *lens* to evaluate which functions must exist and interact coherently for cooperation to succeed.

 - It describes the **preconditions** that enable cooperation.